-AAIM is justifiably proud of the Drunkbuster program which has received national publicity and acknowledgement.
+AAIM is justifiably proud of the Drunkbuster program which has received national publicity and acknowledgment.
 To encourage drivers with cellular phones to report erratic driving to police, AAIM initiated the "Drunkbusters" program in 1990.
 AAIM gives $100 to tipsters whose calls lead to DUI arrests.
-To date Drunkbusters has paid out over $418,000, resulting in the arrest of over 4,181 impaired motorists.
 This program is funded entirely through court fines paid by DUI offenders.
 This life-saving program has been recognized with first place awards from the National Safety Council, Ameritech and the Chicagoland Chamber of Commerce.

 “My goal as Secretary of State is to make the roads of Illinois as safe as possible.
 Working together, we have initiated tough laws and cutting edge programs that have made Illinois a national leader in the fight against drunk driving.
 I commend AAIM for their ongoing efforts to rid the road of drunk drivers.
 By encouraging citizens to report impaired driving incidents to law enforcement, DrunkBusters has helped greatly in the fight to remove drunk drivers from our roadways.”